-This is a 100 mile race taking place on Saturday, November 8, 2014.
+This is a 100 mile race taking place on Saturday, November 2, 2024.
 The race will start at Beal's Point in the beautiful Sierra Foothills of California, about 40 minutes east of Sacramento.
 Continuing on with 2022, we will also have our Rio 50K Endurance Run!!

 Photo credit: Keith Facchnino

-Rio Del Lago 100 begins at beautiful Beal's Point, at Folsom Lake State Recreation Area in the Sierra-Nevada Foothills.
-With Folsom Lake as the sparkling backdrop you'll traverse through Oak woodland and meadows, over bridges and creeks, up and down switchbacks and along the most spectacular trails in the area.
-This scenic 100 mile foot race combines 3 of The Best trail races in Northern California: American River 50, Sierra Nevada Endurance Runs and Way Too Cool 50K.
+Rio Del Lago 100 Miler begins at beautiful Beal’s Point, Folsom Lake State Recreation Area in the Sierra-Nevada Foothills.
+With Folsom Lake as the sparkling back drop, you’ll traverse oak woodland and meadows, over bridges and creeks, up and down switchbacks and along the most spectacular trails in the area.
+This scenic 100-mile foot race combines two of The Best trail races in Northern California: American River 50 and Way Too Cool 50K.
 The 100-mile course includes a variety of terrains that novice and veteran runners alike will enjoy.